-Pianist Alex Peh teams up with percussionists Susie Ibarra, Kyaw Kyaw Naing, and flutist Claire Chase to perform a new trio inspired by Southeast Asian gong chime music.
-Talking Gong, written by Susie Ibarra for Alex Peh and Claire Chase, explores traditional Philippine Kulintang cipher scores, reimagined for piano, flute, and mixed percussion.
-Premiered at the Look and Listen Festival and SUNY New Paltz in 2018, this performance celebrates the release of their new single, recorded at Dreamland studio in Woodstock NY.
+In an event organized by pianist Alex Peh, he is joined by a series of virtuosic collaborators to present an evening of music drawing from the musical traditions of Southeast Asia.
+In the titular piece—Talking Gong—Peh teams up with percussionists Susie Ibarra, Kyaw Kyaw Naing, and flutist Claire Chase to perform a new trio inspired by Southeast Asian gong chime music.
+Talking Gong, written by Ibarra for Peh and Chase, explores traditional Philippine Kulintang cipher scores, reimagined for piano, flute, and mixed percussion.
+The pianist will also perform three new works by Susie Ibarra and renowned composer and sandaya player Kit Young for solo piano, inspired by their lifetime of work and study in Southeast Asia.

-Burmese percussionist Kyaw Kyaw Naing, teams up with pianist Alex Peh to perform new improvisations and compositions for piano and pat waing, a traditional combination that developed when the Italian ambassador gifted King Mindon of Burma a piano in the mid-19th century.
+Peh and Naing, a Burmese percussionist and master of the saing waing or pat waing—a unique drum-circle instrument that is a legacy of Burmese court culture and Buddhist folk traditions—perform new compositions for piano and pat waing: a traditional combination that developed when the Italian ambassador gifted King Mindon of Burma a piano in the mid-19th century.
 The Burmese incorporated the piano into their traditional ensembles, utilizing it in ways totally different from the typical Western-style of piano playing.
-Kyaw Kyaw Naing made his American debut at Brooklyn Academy of Music with Bang on a Can, performing original and traditional Burmese works with the ensemble that The New York Times called “an exhilarating tease.”
+Peh and Naing will perform the world premiere of new works written for piano and percussion ensemble.
+This concert will inaugurate the first Burmese Hsaing ensemble in the United States, featuring Naing, Peh, and SUNY New Paltz community members and students.

 Claire Chase is a soloist, collaborative artist, curator, and advocate for new and experimental music.
 Over the past decade, she has given the world premieres of hundreds of new works for the flute in performances throughout the Americas, Europe, and Asia, and she has championed new music throughout the world by building organizations, forming alliances, pioneering commissioning initiatives and supporting educational programs that reach new audiences.
 She was named a MacArthur Fellow in 2012, and in 2017 was awarded the Avery Fisher Prize.